 The soon-to-be-revealed and unimaginable love of God for us should bring us to our knees – but we’re too afraid.

 The reality of the cross should cause us to beg forgiveness for our sinfulness – but we’ve become desensitized to sin.

 We don’t cry out to God because we’re afraid he’ll answer!

 And so, for many of us, Easter comes and goes with little more fanfare than any other Sunday.

 - While we prepare the menu for an Easter feast, Jesus is preparing for the Last Supper.

 - While we scrub the house for guests – Pilate washes his hands of the people’s demand for Jesus’ death.

-- While we are shopping for new outfits – Jesus is stripped, humiliated and brutally beaten.
+- While shopping for new outfits – Jesus is stripped, humiliated, and brutally beaten.